Pistonite/vmsetup/src/tool/nvim.md

 Restart neovim and you should be good.

 ## GitHub Copilot
-If you have GitHub Copilor, run the following to set it up
+If you have GitHub Copilot, run the following to set it up
 ```vim
 :Copilot setup
 ```